Skip to main content

 Redis

-NoSQL in-memory database management system.
-Can be used as a database, message queue, message broker, and for data caching.
-Works with key-value data
+A NoSQL in-memory database management system.
+It can be used as a database, an errand queue, a message broker, and for data caching.
+It works with key-value data

 Kafka